HabitatFramework/UserGuide/functions/functions.rst

 		* There are no fields in error.

 .. caution::
-	If changes are made to an INCID and applied when only a subset of the TOIDs or fragments for that INCID are selected in GIS the user may be notified (depending upon their user Options) as shown in the figure :ref:`figAUWD`.
+	If changes are made to an INCID and applied when only a subset of the TOIDs or fragments for that INCID are selected in GIS the user may be notified (depending upon their user Options) as shown in the figure :ref:`figFAUWD`.
 See :ref:`options_interface` for more details.

-.. _figAUWD:
+.. _figFAUWD:

 .. figure:: figures/AttributeUpdateWarningDialog.png
 	:align: center